ck37/safety-planning-app/README.md

 *Note: The web version includes fallbacks for native features like biometric authentication, but provides full access to the core safety planning functionality.*

+### 📱 iPhone App Demo with Expo

+To experience the full native iPhone app with all features including biometric authentication:

+1. **Install Expo Go** from the App Store on your iPhone
+2. **Open the camera app** and scan this QR code or visit the Expo project page
+3. **Launch in Expo Go** to run the native version with full iOS integration

+The native version provides access to all features including:
+- Face ID/Touch ID biometric authentication
+- Native iOS notifications and alerts
+- Optimized performance and native UI components
+- Full offline functionality
+- Voice activation features

+*For the most authentic experience and to test all security features, we recommend using the native iOS version through Expo Go.*

+### 🤖 Android App Demo with Expo

+To experience the full native Android app with all features including biometric authentication:

+1. **Install Expo Go** from the Google Play Store on your Android device
+2. **Open the camera app** and scan this QR code or visit the Expo project page
+3. **Launch in Expo Go** to run the native version with full Android integration

+The native Android version provides access to all features including:
+- Fingerprint/Face unlock biometric authentication
+- Native Android notifications and system integration
+- Optimized performance and Material Design components
+- Full offline functionality
+- Voice activation features

+*The Android version offers the same comprehensive feature set as iOS, optimized for Android's security and notification systems.*

 ## ✨ Features

 ### Core Safety Plan Components